-- a.
-An MO shall give special attention to business relationships and transactions with persons (including legal persons and other MOs) from or in countries which do not or inadequately apply the FATF recommendations. - b.
+a.
+An MO shall give special attention to business relationships and transactions with persons (including legal persons and arrangements) from or in countries which do not or insufficiently apply the FATF recommendations.

+b.
 An MO shall report, as stated below, transactions that have no apparent economic or visible lawful purpose.
-The background and purpose of such transactions shall, as far as possible, be examined and findings made available to assist competent authorities such as SEC, FIC, auditors and law enforcement agencies (LEAs) to carry out their duties. - c.
-An MO that does business with foreign institutions which do not continue to apply or inadequately apply the provisions of FATF Recommendations, shall take measures including: - i.
-Stringent requirements for identifying clients and enhancement of advisories, including jurisdiction-specific financial advisories to MOs for identification of the beneficial owners before business relationships are established with individuals or companies from those jurisdictions;
+The background and purpose of such transactions shall, as far as possible, be examined and findings made available to assist auditors and competent authorities such as SEC, FIC, and Law Enforcement Agencies (LEAs) to carry out their duties.

+- c.
+An MO that does business with foreign institutions which do not continue to apply or insufficiently apply the provisions of FATF Recommendations, shall take measures including: - i.
+Stringent requirements for identifying clients and enhancement of advisories, including jurisdiction-specific financial advisories to MOs for identification of the beneficial owners before business relationships are established with individuals or companies from those jurisdictions; - ii.
-- ii.
 Enhanced relevant reporting mechanisms or systematic reporting of financial transactions on the basis that financial transactions with such countries are more likely to be suspicious; - iii.
-Warning non-financial sector businesses that transactions with natural or legal persons within those countries might run the risk of money laundering; - iv.
+Warning non-financial sector businesses that transactions with natural or legal persons within those countries might run the risk of ML/TF&PF; and - iv.
 Limiting business relationships or financial transactions with the identified countries or persons in those countries.